NREL/REopt_API/CONTRIBUTING.md

 Please see our issue template(TODO create issue template) for more.

 #### Suggesting Enhancements
+First, please check the [REopt Lite Development Plan](https://reopt.nrel.gov/development-plans.html) in case your idea is already in the works.

+TODO: use issues for suggested enhancements? if so, add template for enhancement issue?

 #### Testing
 The REopt API has a built-in test suite.